cecileung1208/Crowdfunding-Kickstarter-Analysis/README.md

 * Choose columns and ensure it is in a bar stacked format.
 * Format titles, axis as necessary.

-**Stacked Bar Graph - Number of campaigns vs. sub-category with drop down menu for each country and parent-category**
+**Stacked Bar Graph** - Number of Campaigns' State vs. Sub-category with Drop Down Menus to select results for each Country and by Parent-Category.
 * Insert pivot tab in another tab.
 * Field List will be populated and drag the following:
   * state into the columns section